citerana/writings/planet-kaggle-blog.md

 Sometimes it takes a clever idea or an unorthodox breakthrough to push the accuracy of a predictive model past all its competitors, but in this particular competition, approaches using relatively standard techniques worked very well.

-By participating in this Kaggle competition, we gained access to an interesting dataset and got a sense of how well our system works.
+By participating in this Kaggle competition, we gained access to an interesting dataset and got a sense of how well our code works.
 On the other hand, in some ways the incentives provided by the contest were misaligned with our own.
-Kaggle competitions are often won by very slim margins, which rewards complex ideas that are difficult to implement, and only add a negligible amount of performance.
-Instead, we are more interested in more simple, scalable approaches.
+Kaggle competitions are often won by very slim margins, which often rewards complex ideas that are difficult to implement, and add a negligible amount of performance.
+In contrast, our preference is for simpler, more scalable approaches.

 Furthermore, this contest used a scoring metric which effectively hid performance on the rare labels which we were more interested in.
 The contest score was computed by taking the F2 score for each sample, and then averaging over them.
 Because most of the samples had the easy to classify `primary` label, the final score was dominated by performance on this label.
 To examine how well we did on individual labels, we computed a per-label F2 scores on a validation dataset.
 When computing the score this way, we found that the average F2 score for the rare labels was 0.48, much lower than our contest score of 0.93.

-Now that the competition is over, we have switched focus to the tasks of object detection and counting, and integrating computer vision into [Raster Foundry](https://www.rasterfoundry.com/), which is Azavea's product for storing, analyzing, and visualizing aerial and satellite imagery.
+Now that the competition is over, we have switched focus to the tasks of object detection and counting, and integrating computer vision into [Raster Foundry](https://www.rasterfoundry.com/), an Azavea product which supports the  storage, analysis, and visualization of aerial and satellite imagery.